shawnmarie-zz/extremeownership/corysnotes.md

 * Extreme Ownership
   * Leaders must own everything else in their world.
 There is no one else to blame.

-# Chapter.
-1, "Extreme Ownership"
+# Chapter 1, "Extreme Ownership"

 * His realization that what happened with the blue-on-blue was his fault.